 With that said, they are good with other dogs, cats, and pets as long as they’re introduced properly.

 They would be better in families with older children but can grow up alongside young children if they’re introduced correctly and as puppies.
 They may be shy or nervous around strangers.

 Miniature Dachshunds will do well in pairs.
 Who wouldn’t want a couple of Mini Doxies running around their house?
 These hunting dogs will keep each other entertained all day long.

 Just look at this video of an adorable mini Dachshund puppy with her new older sister!

 Your pup’s personality will depend on their environment and how they’re raised, but it’s said that the different coat types affect personality as well.

 For example, long-haired Dachshunds are more laid-back and calm, while wire-haired Dachshunds tend to be more outgoing.

-Barking: Do Mini Dachshunds talk a lot?
+Do Mini Dachshunds bark a lot?

 Because of this and their hunting tendencies, miniature Dachshunds make good watchdogs, despite their size.

 This smaller dog will be attached to its owner and may develop some separation anxiety, causing them to bark more when distressed.
 However, they can be left alone for short periods.